 Organizations that have not previously received a grant should contact the Foundation to be screened for eligibility.

 OceanFirst Foundation utilizes a two-stage process to consider Major Grant requests.
 In STAGE 1, nonprofit organizations are invited to submit a Letter of Interest to the Foundation via its Grant Request Portal.
 In STAGE 2, only those organizations invited to apply submit a full proposal via the Grant Request Portal.

-Click here to submit a Letter of Interest.
-THE DEADLINE TO SUBMIT A LETTER OF INTEREST FOR A 2018 MAJOR GRANT THROUGH THE GRANT REQUEST PORTAL IS MARCH 1, 2018, 5:00 PM EST. LETTERS OF INTEREST SUBMITTED VIA OTHER MEANS INCLUDING EMAIL, POSTAL OR EXPRESS DELIVERY WILL NOT BE ACCEPTED.
+THE DEADLINE TO SUBMIT A LETTER OF INTEREST FOR A 2020 MAJOR GRANT THROUGH THE GRANT REQUEST PORTAL IS MARCH 1, 2020.
+LETTERS OF INTEREST SUBMITTED VIA OTHER MEANS INCLUDING EMAIL, POSTAL OR EXPRESS DELIVERY WILL NOT BE ACCEPTED.

 Please plan ahead

 The deadline to apply for a 2020 Major Grant is March 1, 2020.

 If you or your organization is seeking a grant, you’ll want to determine if your project fits within our four core priority areas: Health and Wellness, Housing, Improving Quality of Life, and Youth Development and Education.
 Give us a call to chat about your ideas and we’ll guide you in the right direction.
 Learn More